airshipit/airshipctl/docs/source/cli/airshipctl_config_set-management-config.md

 ### Options

 ```
   -h, --help                        help for set-management-config
       --insecure                    Ignore SSL certificate verification on out-of-band management requests
       --management-type string      Set the out-of-band management type (default "redfish")
+      --system-action-retries int   Set the number of attempts to poll a host for a status (default 30)
+      --system-reboot-delay int     Set the number of seconds to wait between power actions (e.g. shutdown, startup) (default 30)
       --use-proxy                   Use the proxy configuration specified in the local environment (default true)
 ```

 ### Options inherited from parent commands